|Rare Book & Manuscript Library|

 At a Glance

 Correspondence, manuscripts, documents, photographs, art works, memorabilia, and printed material created by and belonging to journalist, magazine editor, socialite, and social reformer Marie Mattingly Meloney (1878-1943).
 The bulk of the correspondence dates from 1920 until 1943, the years during which Meloney edited The Delineator, the New York Herald Tribune Sunday Magazine, and This Week magazine.
 The letters cover a wide field of interests and include correspondence from cabinet ministers, diplomats, jurists, authors, journalists, editors, educators, soldiers, and socialites.
 There are letters from Sherwood Anderson, Irving Bacheller, James M. Barrie, Max Beerbohm, Arnold Bennett, Gutzon Borglum, Willa Cather, Jo Davidson, Walter De la Mare, Alfred Douglas, Lord Dunsany, Robert Frost, John Galsworthy, Rudyard Kipling, D.H.
 Lawrence, Sinclair Lewis, Wyndham Lewis, Walter Lippmann, Somerset Maugham, A.A.
 Milne, Charles and Kathleen Norris, Alfred Noyes, Frances Perkins, Edwin Arlington Robinson, Bertrand Russell, Eleanor Roosevelt, Carlo Sforza, Booth Tarkington, Ernst Toller, H.M.
 Tomlinson, and H.G.
 Wells.
-In addition to Mrs. Meloney's manuscripts of her own writings, the collection contains manuscripts of Louis Bromfield, G.K.
+In addition to manuscripts of Meloney's own writings, the collection contains manuscripts of Louis Bromfield, G.K.
 Chesterton, Walter De la Mare, John Drinkwater, Havelock Ellis, Richard Le Gallienne, Marie Adelaide Belloc Lowndes, and Leo Tolstoy.
 Finally, the collection includes photographs of Meloney, her friends and family, and a group of pencil sketches and prints by the artists E.H.
 Suydam and Samuel Johnson Woolf.

 Using the Collection